-Not All In-Pavement Flashing Crosswalk Lights are Created Equal!
+Not All In-Pavement Flashing Pedestrian Crosswalk Systems are Created Equal!

 Flashing in-pavement markers, or IRWLs (In Road Warning Lights) started being installed over 15 years ago.
 Some systems were converted runway lights designed for airports where continual maintenance is expected and required.
 Others were (and still are) manufactured by small companies founded by entrepreneurial inventors who saw a new way to improve safety.
 The LaneLight LED enhanced flashing crosswalk system was designed by traffic product engineers and extensively tested prior to it's release to the market.